The answers on the TOP 40 frequently asked questions about

 iPoint's SCIP solution

-Does iPoint SCIP support validation checks of SCIP dossiers?
+Does the iPoint SCIP Database Connector support validation checks of SCIP dossiers?

 Additional data needed for products can be imported in iPoint Compliance.

-Additional data fields required for purchased parts will be included in our solution in SuHu/MC, as well as in the IMDS environment.
+Additional data fields required for purchased parts will be included in our solution in iPoint Compliance Professional, as well as in the IMDS environment.
 The first iPoint SCIP solution is not focused on explicitly collecting supplier data but will leverage defaults.

 Still already today iPoint Compliance is able to request REACH-relevant information about purchased products from the supply chain.
 This feature will be amended to cover SCIP specific information such as the Tariff Code, Safe Use Information and EU Production.